Darko Miličić: Minnesota Timberwolves (2010–2012)

 On February 17, 2010, Miličić was traded to the Minnesota Timberwolves along with cash considerations for Brian Cardinal.
-The Timberwolves agreed to re-sign Milicic for four years and $20 million on July 1, 2010.
+The Timberwolves agreed to re-sign Miličić for four years and $20 million on July 1, 2010.
 David Kahn said that Darko was "like manna from heaven."
-The 2010–11 Minnesota season was Milicic's best statistically; in interviews, he looked back on that time period fondly relative to the rest of his time in the NBA.
+The 2010–11 Minnesota season was Miličić's best statistically; in interviews, he looked back on that time period fondly relative to the rest of his time in the NBA.
 He averaged 8.8 points, 5.2 rebounds, and 2.0 blocks per game, finishing the season fifth in the league in blocks per game.
 Miličić had his best games on November 19, when he scored 23 points, 16 rebounds and six blocks against the Los Angeles Lakers; and on December 14, 2010, when he had a career-high 25 points and 11 rebounds against the Golden State Warriors.

 Miličić began the 2011-12 season as the Timberwolves' starting center.
 On January 20, 2012, he scored a season-high 22 points and seven rebounds against the Los Angeles Clippers.
 However, he would see his playing time diminish as the season went on.
 On July 12, 2012, Miličić was waived by the Timberwolves under the league's amnesty clause.

 Boston Celtics (2012)

 In September 2012, Miličić signed with the Boston Celtics.
+In October 2012, during the Celtics preseason exhibition games in Europe, Miličić averaged 2 points, 7.5 rebounds, and 3 blocks per game, with Celtics head coach Doc Rivers stating that Miličić could become a starter in order to rest Kevin Garnett early.
+During the NBA preseason, Miličić played one game against the Philadelphia 76ers on October 15 where he recorded 6 points, 3 rebounds, and 1 block in seven minutes before injuring his wrist.
 On November 21, 2012, the Celtics released Miličić at his request so that he could attend to personal matters.
-Miličić' final game ever was on November 2nd, 2012 in a 88 - 99 loss to the Milwaukee Bucks where he recorded 1 rebound, 2 turnovers and 1 foul.
-This was the Celtic's 2nd game of the season and it was the only game that Miličić played during the entire season, playing only five minutes for that game.
+Miličić's final game ever was on November 2, 2012, in a 88–99 loss to the Milwaukee Bucks where he recorded 1 rebound, 2 turnovers and 1 foul.
+This was the Celtic's 2nd game of the regular season and it was the fourth game that Miličić played during the entire season, playing only five minutes for that game.

 In June 2013, Miličić announced that he had retired from the NBA.
 He retired with career averages of 6.0 points and 4.2 rebounds per game.
 In September 2014, it was revealed that Miličić had retired from professional basketball in order to pursue a kickboxing career.